Singapore Airlines KrisFlyer Credit Cards

 - Points caps.
 Some reward credit cards limit the number of points you can earn per month or year.
 If you think your spending will take you over a card's points cap, you may want to look for one that offers a higher cap or uncapped rewards.

 - Rates and fees.
-Check the ongoing annual fee, keeping in mind that some cards offer a waived or reduced fee in the first year.
+Check the ongoing annual fee, keeping in mind that some cards offer a reduced or $0 annual fee in the first year.
 Also look at the interest rate that will apply to your purchases if you don't pay off your whole balance each month.